How to Donate Money

 Your donation of money is vitally important in providing food and necessities to neighbors in need.

-The North End Food Pantry purchases grocery store cards and essentials like milk, diapers, wipes, and menstrual products for people who need a hand.
-All clothing and services are FREE.
+The North End Food Pantry purchases essentials like milk, diapers, wipes, and menstrual products for people who need a hand, as well as grocery store cards.
+All food, clothing and services are FREE.

 Make your check out to North End Food Pantry and mail to: